wayn-r/lovelace-lcars-card/flattened_codebase.md

   }

   private _scheduleInitialLayout(): void {
-    // Wait for browser to complete layout using requestAnimationFrame requestAnimationFrame(() => {
+    requestAnimationFrame(() => {
       this._tryCalculateInitialLayout();
     });

-    // Also listen for load event as fallback if (document.readyState !== 'complete') {
+    if (document.readyState !== 'complete') {
       window.addEventListener('load', () => {
         this._tryCalculateInitialLayout();